qandak/sumcalc/README.md

 [![Download SUM Calculator](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/sumcalc/files/latest/download)

 Unzip, put the folder wherever you want (system folders like "Program Files" are not desirable), run sumcalc.exe.
 That's it, no installation needed!
-For convenience, you may also create a shortcut for Desktop or Start menu.
+For convenience, you can also create a shortcut for Desktop or Start menu.

 ---